-More often than not, natural phenomena such as earthquake in the Philippines almost always caught us off guard.
-The 7.2-magnitude quake that recently hit Central Visayas is no exception.
+Natural phenomena such as an earthquake in the Philippines always catch us off guard.
+The 7.2-magnitude quake that hit Central Visayas in 2013 is no exception.

-With over 150 casualties and astonishing number of damaged historical churches, the earthquake that hit Visayan provinces on Tuesday is one of history’s strongest.
+With over 150 casualties and an astonishing number of damaged historical churches, the earthquake that hit Visayan provinces is one of our history’s strongest.
 In fact, Philippine Institute of Volcanology and Seismology (Phivolcs) Director Renato Solidum said that its impact is almost equivalent to “32 Hiroshima bombs.”